 The Bates FSA provides an excellent opportunity to develop a foreign language skill and to study abroad with Bates faculty.
 Participants get to know the faculty and to study a theme with them that can carry through to a major.
 Intensive language instruction is a large part of the program.
 However, since there are no prerequisites, one can initiate the study of a language, renew a high school language, or study a language at a more advanced level.
 The FSA is unique in that all classes, including first-years and sophomores, are welcome to participate.
 The faculty directors conduct information sessions during the year.

-Fall 2014 Vienna, Austria Led by Professors Decker (German) and Richter (Politics), this FSA Program will offer students the opportunity to study intensively German language and to take two courses in Central European culture and history and a course in the politics of the European Union taught in English by the Bates faculty members.
-Excursions throughout Austria and to Budapest and Prague are an integral part of the program.
+Fall 2014 Vienna, Austria Led by Professors Decker (German) and Asgeirsdottir (Politics), this FSA Program will offer students the opportunity to study intensively German language, a course in Austrian culture and history and a course in the politics of the European Union taught in English by the Bates faculty members.
+Excursions throughout Austria and to Greece are an integral part of the program.
 Comprises a General Education Concentration.